eea/clms-api-docs/source/download.md

 ## Restrict the spatial extent of the files

-### Restriction by NUTS
+### Restriction by Nomenclature of Territorial Units for Statistics

-NUTS is the _Nomenclature of Territorial Units for Statistics_ which is a standard used to define the boundaries of the countries and sub-country divisions in the European Union.
+The _Nomenclature of Territorial Units for Statistics_ (NUTS) is a standard used to define the boundaries of the countries and sub-country divisions in the European Union.

 If you want to crop the DataSet to a given NUTS region, you need to know that the CLMS Portal allows the use of NUTS 0, NUTS 1, NUTS 2 and NUTS 3 codes, which you need to pass when requesting the download.